 By Dr Michael MacDonald

-There are tons of great things passed down through families: heirlooms, recipes, pictures, and memories.
-Still, many things are less pleasant that are passed through family lines - one of these things is a higher risk for heart disease.
-If one or both of your parents have had a heart attack, you may be at risk for suffering the same fate, as it can indicate a strong family history of being genetically prone to heart attacks.
-It is by no means set in stone, but you should look into factors that may run in your family and take steps to promote a heart-healthy lifestyle.
+Great things get passed down through families: heirlooms, recipes, pictures, and memories.
+And yet, we also pass down less pleasant things - like a higher risk for heart disease.
+If either of your parents have had a heart attack, it might be a sign that you are at risk of heart disease.
+It is by no means set in stone, but you should look into factors that may run in your family and take steps to live a heart-healthy lifestyle.

 Various kinds of Hyperlipidemia can be passed through the family.
 They are: